baker-Xie/CarND-Traffic-Sign-Classifier/README.md

-#**Traffic Sign Recognition**
+Traffic Sign Classifier

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---

-**Build a Traffic Sign Recognition Project**
-In this project, a CNN is used to classify traffic signs(German Traffic Sign (http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset)).
+In this project, a CNN is used to classify traffic signs[German Traffic Sign](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset)).

 The goals / steps of this project are the following:
 * Load the data set (see below for links to the project data set)